Ph0m1/KWDB/README.en.md

    ./kwbase start-single-node --insecure --listen-addr=:26257 --background
    ```

-4. After the database starts, it can be connected and used via the KaiwuDB Developer Center or connectors like KaiwuDB JDBC driver.
-For detailed instructions, see [Connecting to KWDB using KaiwuDB Developer Center](https://gitee.com/kwdb/docs/blob/master/quickstart/access-kaiwudb/access-kaiwudb-kdc.md) and [Connecting to KWDB using JDBC](https://gitee.com/kwdb/docs/blob/master/quickstart/access-kaiwudb/access-kaiwudb-jdbc.md).
+4. After the database starts, you can connect and use it via the kwbase CLI tool, KaiwuDB Developer Center, or connectors like the KaiwuDB JDBC driver.
+For detailed instructions, see [Connecting to KWDB using kwbase CLI tool](https://gitee.com/kwdb/docs/blob/master/quickstart/access-kaiwudb/access-kaiwudb-cli.md), [Connecting to KWDB using KaiwuDB Developer Center](https://gitee.com/kwdb/docs/blob/master/quickstart/access-kaiwudb/access-kaiwudb-kdc.md) and [Connecting to KWDB using JDBC](https://gitee.com/kwdb/docs/blob/master/quickstart/access-kaiwudb/access-kaiwudb-jdbc.md).

 ## Community